 - Restated Basic earnings per share (₹) = Restated consolidated profit for the year attributable to equity holders of the parent divided by Weighted average number of equity shares. - 2.
 Restated Diluted earnings per share (₹) = Restated consolidated profit for the year attributable to equity holders of the parent / Weighted average number of equity shares adjusted for effects of dilutions. - 3.
 Weighted Average Number of Equity Shares is the number of equity shares outstanding at the beginning of the year/period adjusted by the number of equity shares issued during the year multiplied by the time weighting factor. - 4.
-Subsequent to September 30, 2023, our Company has allotted 1,80,00,000 Equity Shares on March 16, 2024 pursuant to a bonus issuance.
-For further details, please see "Capital Structure" on page 68.
+Our Company has allotted 1,80,00,000 Equity Shares on March 16, 2024 pursuant to a bonus issuance.
+For further details, please see "Capital Structure" on page 70.